opulencephp/Opulence/app/rdev/applications/README.md

 Let's break down the structure of the config.
 The following keys are optional:
 * "environment"
+  * "names"
     * There are two values you can pass in: a keyed array or a callback
       * In the case of an array, it must have at least one of the following keys:
         * "production"
         * "staging"
         * "testing"
         * "development"
       * Each of these keys may map to one of the following values:
         * A server host or an array of server hosts that belong under that environment
         * An array containing the following keys:
           * "type" => One of the following values:
             * "regex" to denote that the rule uses a regular expression
           * "value" => The value of the rule, eg the regular expression to use
       * If you use a callback, it must simply return the name of the environment the current server resides in
 * "ioc"
   * The following keys are optional:
     * "container" => The dependency injection container to use throughout the application